- Apply to UW

 Some states, including Wyoming (but not Colorado) use the National Conference of Bar Examiners (NCBEX) to complete the background check and character & fitness portion of the bar application.
 If you are applying to take the bar exam in Wyoming, in addition to completing the Application for Admission and other required forms on the Wyoming Supreme Court's website, you will also have to complete the NCBE Character and Fitness Application on the NCBEX website.
 Click on the link for the NCBE Character and Fitness Application, then on the right-hand side of the page, click on "Create an Account."

 State of Colorado Bar Admission

-If you are taking a different jurisdiction's bar exam, not Colorado or Wyoming, please visit that particular jurisdiction's board of law examiner's website.
+If you are taking a different jurisdiction's bar exam, please visit that jurisdiction's website.
 If you are not sure where to go, please refer to the National Conference of Bar Examiners publication: the Comprehensive Guide to Bar Admission Requirements.
 The Comprehensive Guide is updated by the NCBEX each year and contains the most accurate and up-to-date information about bar admission requirements.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are availble through the National Conference of Bar Examiners.